thejambot.com / Agent Capability Framework

 The Five Ceremonies

-Every product org runs on recurring rituals — standups, retros, planning, demos.
+Every product org runs on recurring rituals: standups, retros, planning, demos.
 These ceremonies fall into four categories.
-But there's a fifth one missing.
-And it's why your agents keep hitting walls.
+A fifth is missing from almost every org.
+It's the one your agents need most.

 CEREMONY 01